Claude Code and the /goal Command: Annoyingly Persistent

 How the new /goal command changes Claude Code from giving up too easily to sticking with tough tasks.

-I recently tried out the new /goal command in Claude Code and I am in love.
-There are so many times that I need Claude to just go for it and keep trying until it gets a task right.
+I tried the new /goal command in Claude Code and I'm hooked.
+I need Claude to keep trying until a task is actually done.
 Some of these tasks are risky, like making a fragile build work.
 Others are low risk, like ensuring there is no corner radius larger than 16 points.
-Consistently, Claude would just give up.
+Without /goal, Claude would just give up.